 Like Nest, ADT also has a line of security cameras, as well as other sensors.

-You can avail of ADT’s 24/7 monitoring for more or less $1 per day.
+You can avail of ADT’s 24/7 monitoring.
 This monitoring service contract has a lock-in period of 36 months.

 ADT generally has three home security packages that all provide 24/7 professional monitoring: Traditional Control, and Video.
 However, these packages are bundled with other ADT products, like fire and flood monitors.